oPromessa/imdb2vsmeta/README.md

                         processed into .vsmeta.
   --search-prefix TEXT  Media Filenames prefix for media  files to be
                         processed into .vsmeta.
+Eg: --search-prefix A --check PATH          Check .vsmeta files.
+Show info.
+Exclusive with --search option.
-Eg: --search-prefix A -f, --force           Force copy if the destination file already exists.
+  -f, --force           Force copy if the destination file already exists.
   -n, --no-copy         Do not copy over the .vsmeta files.
   -v, --verbose         Shows info found on IMDB.
   --help                Show this message and exit.
 ```

-* It generates the temp files *.jpg and *.vsmeta on the local folder.
+* --check option generates the temp files *.jpg and *.vsmeta on the local folder.
 You can then remove them.